ffidni/ip-address-tracker/README.md

 https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0/hub/ip-address-tracker-oYVjBR_TO-

 # API Used
-1. https://geo.ipify.org/ (to get the ip address/domain's location data)/
+1. https://geo.ipify.org/ (to get the ip address/domain's location data).
-2. https://react-leaflet.js.org/ (to get the map)/
+2. https://react-leaflet.js.org/ (to get the map).
-3. https://api.ipify.org/?format=json (to get user's ip address)/
+3. https://api.ipify.org/?format=json (to get user's ip address).

 # How To Use
 1. Clone the repository.